Veteran Exemptions

 A veteran applying for the first time must file a Homestead Exemption Application by March 1 and include a letter, (Summary of Benefits), from the Veteran’s Administration certifying a Service Connected Total and Permanent disability.

 The surviving spouse of a service member who qualified for this exemption, and who owns and permanently resides on the homestead property, may continue to receive the benefit of this exemption.
+If the surviving spouse remarries the exemption is removed.

 It is very important to know: According to the Florida Department of Veterans Affairs, a veteran can access their own information from the Veteran’s Administration through their eBenefits portal to verify their status as totally and permanently disabled and the date as of which that status was granted.
 The veteran may present the Summary of Benefits letter to the Property Appraiser as proof of eligibility.
 This letter may also be obtained by contacting the Department of Veterans Affairs at (800) 827-1000.

-Property Tax Discount, Veterans 65 years and older with a Combat-Related Disability
+Discount for Veterans 65 years and older with a Combat-Related Disability

-This exemption is available to any honorably discharged veteran who is at least 65 years old and is deemed to be totally and permanently disabled to a degree of 10% or more.
+This discount is available to any honorably discharged veteran who is at least 65 years old and is deemed to be totally and permanently disabled to a degree of 10% or more.
 All or a portion of such disability must have been combat related.
 The veteran must own and occupy property in Sarasota County as their permanent residence as of January 1st of the year for which the exemption is being filed.

 Surviving Spouse of Military Veteran or First Responder - Ad Valorem Taxes Waived

 This exemption is also called the "Fallen Heroes Family Tax Relief Act" and is available to the surviving spouse of a military veteran who died from service-connected causes while on active duty as a member of the U.S. armed forces, and, to a surviving spouse of a first responder (law enforcement officer, correctional officer, firefighter, emergency medical technician or paramedic employed by the state or any political subdivision of the state) who died in the line of duty.
-Amendment 9 under Art.
-V, § 6(f), Fla.
-Const., applies to the 2013 tax roll and is not retroactive to prior years.

-The surviving spouse of a Florida first responder must qualify for homestead and must have been a permanent resident of Florida on January 1 of the year in which the death occurred, and provide a letter attesting to the first responder’s death in the line of duty .
+The surviving spouse of a Florida first responder must qualify for homestead and must have been a permanent resident of Florida on January 1 of the year in which the death occurred, and provide a letter attesting to the first responder’s death in the line of duty.

 The surviving spouse of the active duty member of the United States Armed Forces must provide a letter from the Department of Veteran's Affairs certifying the service member’s death in the line of duty.